-yes

-- 2. Impact on the inter-PSP space:

-- yes, applicable for all PSPs
+yes, applicable for all PSPs

-- 3. Impact on other payment stakeholders:

-- no

-- 4. Impact on the message standards (EPC Payment Scheme Implementation Guidelines and other standards):
+4. Impact on the message standards (EPC Payment Scheme Implementation Guidelines and other standards):

-- yes new reason code implementation
+yes - new reason code implementation

-- 5. Impact on the legal rules as defined in chapter 5 of the EPC Payment Scheme Rulebooks:

-- 6. The nature of the change request: - a.
+- 5. Impact on the legal rules as defined in chapter 5 of the EPC Payment Scheme Rulebooks: n/a - 6.
+The nature of the change request: - a.
 A change (an existing Rulebook element is deleted, amended or replaced by a new one, or a complete new Rulebook element is added alongside the existing Rulebook elements)